valtonp/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my website !
+description: Quick presentation
 ---
+- [x] Make a description
+- [ ] Update the homepage